Pelino-Courses/devops-pipeline-Task-management-application/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: ✨ Feature Request
+name: Feature Request
 about: Suggest a new feature or improvement
+title: '[FEATURE] '
 labels: enhancement
+assignees: ''
 ---

-## 💡 Feature Description
+## Feature Description
-Explain the new feature.
+Clear description of the proposed feature.

-## 🎯 Why is this needed?
-Business/technical reason.
+## Problem It Solves
+What problem does this address?

-## 🛠 Proposed Solution
+## Proposed Solution
-How should it work?
+How should this be implemented?

-## 📌 Additional Notes
+## Alternatives Considered
+Other approaches you've considered.

+## DevOps Impact
+How will this affect the pipeline or infrastructure?